parvezs27/Tableau_Sales_Dashboards/README.md

 - **Provide a representation of the distribution of customers based on the number of orders placed to provide insights into customer behaviour, loyality and engagement.**

 For customer distribution by number of orders, a histogram will be used.
-A histogram will help in understanding how many customers fall into the different ranges (bins) of the number of orders placed, providing picture of the overall distribution.
+A histogram will help in understanding how many customers fall into the different ranges (bins) of the number of orders placed, providing a clear picture of the overall distribution.
 Additionally, the histogram will also allow the spotting of outliers or unusual data points that may indicate unique customer segements or behaviours.

 **Top 10 Customers by Profit:**
 - **Display the top 10 customers by profits in descending order.**